 Though these are laid out with assumption of the physical world.
 I will go ahead and retrofit these criteria to online.
 Because the Internet is my third place and I can only, apply to the platforms, I use every day during my free time.

-I neither have Facebook nor LinkedIn account that's behind a login walls.
+I don't have Facebook account.
 I have also quit whats app for telegram to focus on other things I care about.
 So, I don't seem to spend time here.

 Medium